Are you new to hiking and are wondering how to tell if hiking boots are too big?

 For those who are preparing to hike in various weather and will switch between thick and thin pairs of socks, make sure to bring the thickest and thinnest pair of socks when trying out hiking boots.
 This can help to snugly fit your foot inside the hiking boots.

 5.Walk at different speeds and try different elevations.

-While trying out hiking boots, it is recommended to walk around at a variety of speeds.
+If you want to know how should walking boots fit?
+While trying out walking boots, it is recommended to walk around at a variety of speeds.
 Keep a lookout for a ramp going upwards or downwards in the shop.

 The ramp will simulate the uphill or downhill hiking motion.

 There should be minimal foot movement in the hiking boots as you go through the ramp or at different walking speeds.